 Upon receipt of such funds, the Town Clerk shall cause the money to be placed in an account in the name of the Town and shall keep a separate record of all money so deposited and the name of the applicant and the project for which the sums were deposited.

-Contracts for the retention of experts shall be let pursuant to the purchasing policy of the Town of Amherst unless the contract is one that must be competitively bid.
+Contracts for the retention of attorneys, experts and/or consultants, except for experts and/or consultants hired by attorneys, shall be let pursuant to the purchasing policy of the Town of Amherst unless the contract is one that must be competitively bid.

 After payment of all outstanding invoices, any funds held by the Town upon completion of a review of a land use application shall be returned to the applicant.

 Notwithstanding anything to the contrary contained in this chapter, an applicant or developer shall not be required to reimburse the Town for any part of a fee incurred by the Town for services performed in connection with matters, including but not limited to those resulting from complaints by third parties, as to which the Town determines the applicant had no responsibility or were beyond the reasonable control of the applicant.